Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 # Azure SDK Code Geneneration Quickstart Tutorial (Data Plane)

-The purpose of the Azure SDK is to provide a unified developer experience across Azure services.
-In this tutorial, we will walk through creating a new Azure SDK Generated Client library for a data plane Azure service.
-The output library will have a standardized API based on the  [.NET Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).
+We build Azure SDK libraries to give developers a consistent, unified experience working with Azure services, in the language ecosystem where they're most comfortable.
+Azure SDK Code Generation allows you to quickly and easily create a client library so customers can work with your service as part of the SDK.
+In this tutorial, we will step through the process of creating a new Azure SDK Generated Client library for a data plane Azure service.
+The output library will have an API that follows [.NET Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html), which will give it the same look and feel of other .NET libraries in the Azure SDK.

-We will use the swagger file which contains a REST API definition based on [Azure REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md).
-We will use the swagger to generate SDK using [autorest.csharp](https://github.com/Azure/autorest.csharp).
+Azure SDK Code Generation takes an Open API spec as input, and uses the [autorest.csharp](https://github.com/Azure/autorest.csharp) generator to output a generated library.
+It is important that the input API spec follows the [Azure REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md), to enable the output library to be consistent with the Azure SDK Guidelines.

-**Learn more**: to understand more about Azure SDK Code Geneneration, see the [Azure SDK Code Geneneration docs](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/ProtocolMethods.md).
+**Learn more**: You can learn more about Azure SDK Data Plane Code Generation in the [Azure SDK Code Geneneration docs](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/ProtocolMethods.md).

 This tutorial has following sections: